Bitcoin Cash is "you are your own bank" money. It exists solely on the Internet.

 You can't sometimes know for sure how long it's going to take.

 The price that you need to pay when you need to move your Bitcoin Cash is always about $0.01 or less.
-The money arrives instantly, but if you transfer huge amounts of money - you might need to wait anywhere from 10 minutes to an hour to avoid a potential fraud (called "double-spending" - it's very expensive to do after about 10 minutes).
+The money arrives instantly, but if you transfer huge amounts of money - you might need to wait anywhere from 10 minutes to an hour to avoid a potential fraud (called "double-spending" - it's very expensive to do after about 10 minutes - see more details here if you are interested).

 With Bitcoin, due to the legacy design of the fee structure, you can expect to pay ten to thousand times more to move your money.